tarunsachdeva/blog/_posts/2019-02-25-creative-education.markdown

 ---
 layout: post
-title:  "On the Supporting Ecosystems in Media"
+title:  "Some Thoughts on Creative Education"
 date:   2019-02-25 12:00:00 -0500
 categories: media
 ---

 Yesterday I was [discussing]({{ site.baseurl }}{% post_url 2019-02-24-award-shows %}) how awards and award shows play an important role in supporting any media ecosystem.

-There are a few clarifications.
-First, award shows are a profitable enterprise in and of themselves.
+A clarification first: Award shows are a profitable enterprise in and of themselves.
 So to call them purely a "supporting" role is probably unfair.
 That said, in reference to the content value chain (concept > production > distribution > engagement), awards play a supporting role.

 The second supporting ecosystem is **creative education**.
 This serves the only side of the ecosystem where creators are the customer (concept / production).
 Creative education institutions - e.g. film schools, arts schools - create a healthy supply of talent once an industry has matured.